voxel51/fiftyone/docs/source/plugins/developing_plugins.rst

 ------

-Panels are miniature full-featured data applications that you can open in :ref:`App Spaces <app-spaces>` and interactively manipulate to explore your dataset and update/respond to updates from other spaces that are currently open in the App.
+Panels are miniature full-featured data applications that you can open in :ref:`App spaces <app-spaces>` and interactively manipulate to explore your dataset and update/respond to updates from other spaces that are currently open in the App.